biennt/f5bigiponvngcloud/README.md

 Goto System --> Users --> User List --> Select admin user --> Change the password.
 You can give "admin" the access to SSH by selecting "Advanced Shell" or "tmsh".<br>
 If you open SSH to public, REMEMBER to change the ROOT password as well.
 Make it very difficult or disable root login completely.
-![VNG Cloud Portal Login](/img/change-password.png)
+![VNG Cloud Portal Login](/img/change-password.png) You can continue with other tasks such as configuring NTP, timezone, hostname, DNS, remote syslog.. but they are optional sometimes.
+It's up to you.<br>
+You've just finished the basic setup of F5 BIGIP instance in VNG Cloud.
+Congratulation!<br>
 ## II.
 Getting started - Advanced WAF <a name="II"></a>
 to be updated
 ## III.
 Getting started - Server Load Balancing <a name="III"></a>